Personal Profile Examples

 - Applying to job ads isn’t actually the most successful way of finding a new job.
 Sign up to my free four-day email guide to getting your dream job (in the sidebar) and learn which way is.
 The guide covers everything from CVs and profiles to covering letters and interviews.
 It also comes with a ton of free stuff including templates and examples.

-- Contact me if you would like to hire me to write your profile for you.
+- Contact me if you would like me to write your profile for you.